Study Abroad? Top 20 Need-To-Knows To Travel Smart

 5. PACK SMART:

-- Remember you will get student discounts for certain items with your student ID card.
+- Remember, you will get student discounts for certain items with your student ID card.

-- Make sure that your wardrobe is in accordance with the culture and climate of your study destination as few countries prefer conservative looks and others don’t.
+- Make sure that your wardrobe is in accordance with the culture and climate of your study destination, as few countries prefer conservative looks and others don’t.

-- Be sure to pack some home comforts with you like photographs, books or any other memorabilia.
+- Be sure to pack some home comforts with you, like photographs, books, or any other memorabilia.

 6. DO A COMPLETE PHYSICAL CHECKUP:

-- Before leaving for your study abroad experience, get a complete health check up and make sure that you are up to date with all your vaccines.
+- Before leaving for your study abroad experience, get a complete health checkup and make sure that you are up to date with all your vaccines.

 - Ask your doctor whether there are any specific recommendations or additional vaccines prescribed for your study destination.